libranet/libranet-logging/docs/unittesting.rst

 .. note::

     Since the tests are importing the code of libranet_logging, this package needs be installed in a virtualenv, together with all its dependencies.
-See :doc:`installation`.
+See :doc:`readme`.

 Re-usable test-fixtures